frdpnl/mod_nano/README.md

 This can make for non-stop software upgrades.
 All of this is dynamic, meaning that new handling processes can be added, removed at runtime, and nanomsg will adjust.

-As an example, `mod_nano_rep.c` binds to an endpoint/channel and replies with a HTTP message length.
+As an example handling process, the simple program `mod_nano_rep.c` binds to an endpoint/channel and replies with a HTTP message length.
 You can start multiple of these to test (assuming `mod_nano_rep.c` builds to a `reply.out` executable):

 		sudo -u www-data ./reply.out ipc:///tmp/ipc/one-1